 week42,source1,data1 week42,source1,data2 week42,source1,data3 ... week42,source2,data98 week42,source2,data99 week42,source2,data100

-The submit script would read in the first row of this CSV file and form and submit the following qsub
+The submit script would read in the first row of this CSV file and form and execute the command:

 Submitting Jobs

-Once all the above is done all you need to do to submit your jobs is make sure the CSV file is populated with the proper parameters and run the automatic submission script.
+Once all the above is done, all you need to do to submit your jobs is to make sure the CSV file is populated with the proper parameters and run the automatic submission script with the right flags.